 Out of this has arisen the epidemic of recreational Adderall abuse, primarily among people who don’t have a legitimate medical need for the medication but who want to experience the adrenaline surge and enhancement to their thinking prowess.

-Mixing Xanax and Adderall
+Mixing Adderall And Xanax

 Why do people mix Xanax and Adderall (two very different drugs), and what are the dangers when they do?
 There are multiple reasons.
-In some cases, people have severe panic or anxiety disorders, and they believe that trying to balance the tranquilizing effects of Xanax with the stimulant effects of the Adderall will offer them relief that is instant and more powerful than practicing coping skills on their own.
+In some cases, people have severe panic or anxiety disorders, and they believe that trying to balance the tranquilizing effects of Xanax with the stimulant effects of Adderall will offer them relief that is instant and more powerful than practicing coping skills on their own.

 Similarly, if they start to experience withdrawal effects from going without one of the medications, topping off with the other medication can temporarily alleviate some of that discomfort.
 Of course, because the body’s systems are so vulnerable during withdrawal, this merely makes the person more dependent on the other drug, and the problem continues.

-Drug Interactions and Heart Problems from Using Adderall and Xanax
+Drug Interactions And Heart Problems

 There is also the problem of drug interactions, which is when one drug affects the functioning of another drug when both are present at the same time.
 Mixing Adderall and Xanax is comparable to “speedballing,” the practice of chasing a nervous system depressant with a nervous system stimulant.